Portable Solar Power: Convenient Battery Charging for All Your Devices

 Voltaic Solar Backpack

-Solar recharging devices are clean, green and convenient.
+Solar recharging devices are reliable, clean, green and convenient.
 Who could ask for anything more?

-Obviously, solar power is a smart move for people that spend many hours outdoors.
+Obviously, reliance on solar power is a smart move for people that spend many hours outdoors.
 If you are already getting ample UV exposure, why not use it to energize your devices?

 Beyond convenience and practicality, it makes sense to use solar energy instead of grid-based electricity, which is usually coal-based.
 Did you know that unplugging just a single device overnight each day for a year will save you nearly $100?
 That's right.
 Your computer can snooze when you go to bed, and you can charge up that baby during daylight hours as you commute to school or work.